wunderwuzzi23/blog/content/posts/2023/ai-injections-direct-and-indirect-prompt-injection-basics.md

 There is an entire new class of vulnerabilities evolving right now called **AI Prompt Injections**.

 > A malicious AI Prompt Injection is a type of vulnerability that occurs when an adversary manipulates the input or prompt given to an AI system.
-The attack can occur by *directly controlling the prompt* or when *the prompt is constructed indirectly with data from other sources*, like visiting a website where the AI analyzes the content.
-This manipulation can lead to the AI producing harmful, misleading, or inappropriate responses.
+The attack can occur by *directly controlling parts of a prompt* or when *the prompt is constructed indirectly with data from other sources*, like visiting a website where the AI analyzes the content.
+This manipulation can lead to the AI producing malicious, harmful, misleading, inappropriate responses.

 The following shows a Bing Chat session that analyzed a webpage with an injection payload: